sirius-ms/sirius/sirius-sdk/sirius-sdk.openapi/docs/ProjectsApi.md

 | **200** | OK |  -  |

-## copyProjectSpace
+## copyProject

-> ProjectInfo copyProjectSpace(projectId, pathToCopiedProject, copyProjectId, optFields)
+> ProjectInfo copyProject(projectId, pathToCopiedProject, copyProjectId, optFields)

 DEPRECATED: this endpoint is based on local file paths and will likely be removed in future versions of this API.